Litigation

 In Katy, families often face challenges such as contested wills or disagreements about the distribution of assets and guardianship responsibilities.
 These disputes can lead to prolonged litigation that escalates tensions and drains resources.

 Our team at Theander & Grimes, PLLC has extensive experience in probate and guardianship litigation.
 We provide compassionate and knowledgeable legal representation to defend your rights and guide you through these complex processes.
-By working with a seasoned probate and guardianship litigation attorney, you can confidently navigate the legal terrain.
+By working with a seasoned probate litigation attorney in Katy, you can confidently navigate the legal terrain.
 Let us help you find clarity and resolution during this difficult time.

 Secure A Positive Outcome With a Katy Litigation Attorney For Probate Or Guardianship